Suri Cruise Shows Off Star Style To Introduce Snake-Covered Taylor Swift, Katie Holmes Keeps It Casual

 Suri Cruise surprised the crowd at Z100 New York’s iHeartRadio Jingle Ball when she took the stage to introduce Taylor Swift.
 It’s rare for the 11-year-old daughter of Katie Holmes and Tom Cruise to make a public appearance, but speaking in front of a large audience didn’t seem to make Suri nervous at all.
 The tween received praised for her poise under pressure, and she also scored high marks for her adorable outfit choice.

 As reported by InStyle, tens of thousands of people gathered in Madison Square Garden for Friday night’s Jingle Ball.
-They were there to see musical performances by big stars like Taylor Swift, Demi Lovato, Sam Smith, The Chainsmokers, Halsey, and Ed Sheeran.
+They were there to see musical performances by big stars like Taylor Swift, Demi Lovato, Sam Smith, the Chainsmokers, Halsey, and Ed Sheeran.
 However, Suri Cruise almost managed to outshine them all simply by speaking Swift’s name.

 Suri was all smiles as she held her mother’s hand and walked to the center of the stage.
 Katie Holmes decided to dress down for the occasion by wearing a pair of distressed, faded black jeans and a white blouse.
 Her loose-fitting top featured buttons on the side and a high Victorian-style neckline.
 The actress completed her look with a pair of black stilettos.